-$http://physics.ucsd.edu/{\sim}mcgreevy/f15/hw.html \quad .$
+$http://physics.ucsd.edu/\sim mcgreevy/w15/hw.html$

-They will generally be due at the beginning of lecture.
+They will generally be due at the beginning of lecture on Thursdays.
 I will endeavor to post solutions on the web page later that day.
-A subset of the problems will be graded; which subset will not be announced in advance.
+A subset of the problems will be graded; which subset will not always be announced in advance.
+The graded homework will be returned in the recitation sections the following week.
 It may be possible to find on the internet solutions to problems similar to the ones assigned in this class.
 The use of such solutions will only impede the development of your understanding of physics.
 It is completely antithetical to the purpose of our endeavor here.
-I strongly urge you to avoid this temptation.
-It is very easy to fool yourself into thinking you are learning in this way.
+I strongly urge you to avoid the temptation.